fromnineteen80/mixtaped/README.md

 All data is stored in your browser's localStorage.
 Nothing is sent to a server.
 Your playlists, settings, and collected mixtapes stay on your device.

+## Backup Your Data

+Go to **Recover** in the menu to create a full backup code.
+This saves:
+- Your main playlist collection
+- Curated mixtapes (Road Trip, Workout, etc.)
+- Collected mixtapes from friends
+- Collaboration history

+Save this code somewhere safe (Notes app, email, notepad.cc).
+You can restore everything from this single code.

 ## Limitations

 - **Playlists must be public** — Private playlists can't be loaded via the oEmbed API
-- **Local storage only** — Clearing browser data resets the app (always save your share code as backup)
+- **Local storage only** — Clearing browser data resets the app.
+Go to Recover to create a backup code and save it somewhere safe like your Notes app, email, or [notepad.cc](https://notepad.cc)
 - **Short URLs** — The is.gd URL shortener may occasionally be unavailable

 ## Credits